AIPG Policies and Procedures

 Upon becoming final, the Institute’s Secretary shall take such administrative steps as are necessary to implement the disciplinary sanction imposed against a respondent member, or to implement a decision with respect to a respondent applicant.

 4.3.
 Notice to Governmental Authorities and Professional Organizations

-If the respondent is found to have violated the Code of Ethics and is known to be professionally licensed, certified, or chartered, or otherwise subject to a professional ethics code, the Institute, through either the Ethics Committee Chairman or the Institute's Secretary, shall notify the appropriate organization(s) of the Institute's findings; (c.f.
+If the respondent is found to have violated the Code of Ethics, or if the respondent’s membership and certification, if applicable, is terminated with prejudice due to resignation of AIPG membership, and the respondent is known to be professionally licensed, certified, or chartered, or otherwise subject to a professional ethics or conduct code, then the Institute, through either the Ethics Committee Chairman or the Institute’s Secretary, shall notify the appropriate organization(s) of the Institute’s findings or of the termination with prejudice of membership and certification, if applicable; (c.f.
 Ethics Code Standard 2.1 and Rule 2.1.3 and Canon 5 and Standard 5.5).

 Section 5.
 General Provisions

 Except as otherwise provided in these disciplinary procedures, proof of the conviction of an offense or of disciplinary action taken by a governmental law enforcement, regulatory, or licensing agency and/or professional certifying, chartering, or similar professional organizations against a member or applicant is prima facie evidence of misconduct in any Institute disciplinary proceeding.
 The burden for proving that the allegations leading to conviction or disciplinary action are false in such cases is shifted to the respondent.